 Cut The Cord!

 The first thing we did was to Cut The Cord!
 We really weren’t paying much attention to how much we spent to watch TV.
 When I looked into it, I was stunned.
 When we first got satellite television hooked up, it was the least expensive way to go.
 At that time we were saving about $30 a month over cable TV and we got so many more channels.
 Years went by and I revisited our Dish bill and I got a pretty good shock.
 Since it was a payment that came out of The Hubster’s account and the bill went to his e-mail address, I wasn’t aware that the charges had increased.
 I knew it had gone up from $32 to $58 when we asked for HD & added a few new channels, but didn’t realize we were paying $98 a month (and had been for awhile).
 We had no premium services at all & nothing really fancy.
-I called Dish to see if they had any deals or any way to reduce my cost and they offered nothing that we were interested in — and they didn’t seem to care that we’d been a quiet, undemanding customer for 5-plus years.
+I called Dish to see if they had any deals or any way to reduce my cost and they offered nothing that we were interested in — and they didn’t seem to care that we’d been a quiet, undemanding customer for 5-plus years, so we decided to cancel.
 Interestingly enough, after we cancelled our service they have been jumping through hoops to get us back.
 The idiots just don’t get that if they had worked with me while I was still their customer we probably wouldn’t have cancelled.
 Instead they are wasting tons of money sending me crap in the mail on a weekly basis trying to woo us back … that is the ultimate definition of a MOE-Ron.
 Sorry – I’m back on track now, abject stupidity just pisses me off.

 Here’s the breakdown of what we were paying before we cut the cord: